-Janet Farrell Brodie is a professor of history at Claremont Graduate University.
+Janet Farrell Brodie is a professor emerita of history at Claremont Graduate University.
 Her interests lie primarily in 19th- and 20th-century American history.
 Within this broad field, her research deals specifically with Cold War secrecy; war and American cultural history; and women, gender, and Cold War history.
 Along with these research interests, her teaching fields include studies of material culture in the United States and gender and women’s history in a broader scope.

 Brodie’s book Contraception and Abortion in Nineteenth Century America (Cornell University Press, 1994) received much praise for its careful research of contraception and abortion information and practices in the 19th century.
 As reviewed by Women’s Review of Books, “One of Brodie’s many achievements is to denaturalize our sense of reproductive control by setting it firmly in historical context.
 Her insights into 19th-century meanings of contraception and abortion, however, are not without significance for current struggles.”